Oak Park-River Forest Community Art Associates will present their annual January program at OPPL. This is a long-standing collaboration.

-High school students can sign up for this free, fully proctored, full-length practice SAT test sponsored by Kaplan Test Prep.
-Students will learn what to expect in a test-like environment and will receive a comprehensive analysis of their performance on the test, detailing individual strengths and weaknesses.
+The PSAT is changing!
+High school students can learn what to expect by signing up for this free, fully proctored, full-length practice PSAT test sponsored by Kaplan Test Prep.
+Students will receive a comprehensive analysis of their performance on the test, detailing individual strengths and weaknesses.

 Students should bring two No. 2 pencils and a calculator.

 Get your spell on!
 And bring your F-R-I-E-N-D-S to C-H-E-E-R you on.
 Doors open at 6:30 pm, and spelling starts at 7 pm.
 Cash bar, 21+.

 All are welcome to come and cheer on spellers as they attempt spelling glory.
 No need to register to cheer!
 First drink is on the house, then enjoy a cash bar.

 Can't wait to start spelling?
 Be sure to register now.
 Additional spelling spots will be available at the door.
 Two free drinks if you're brave enough to take the stage.

 This event is put on by the new group Zeitgeist: Passionate about Pop Culture.